sora-xor/sora-docs/src/vesting-tokens.md

 ## Vesting tokens in Polkaswap

 You can also access vesting functionality through Polkaswap.
-Simply open the "Send Token" feature and toggle on _Enable Token Vesting_.
+Open the "Send Token" feature and toggle _Enable Token Vesting_.
 More details are available on the [Vesting tokens in Polkaswap](vesting-tokens-polkaswap.md) page.

 ## Learn More